 |From||Minghui Diao <email@example.com>|

-The student's tasks include i) analyzing aircraft-based observation data on cloud formation and cloud-aerosol interactions, ii) comparing in situ observations with cloud-resolving model simulations, iii) quantifying the impact of anthropogenic aerosols on short-term extreme weather system development and long-term climate projection.
+For the first position, the student's tasks include: a) analyzing aircraft-based and ground-based observation data on cloud, radiation and precipitation, b) comparing in-situ observations with global climate model simulations, and c) quantifying the impact of anthropogenic emissions on long-term climate projection.

-The deadline of Master’s Program in Meteorology Application is April 1 2015.
-Information of the Department of Meteorology and Climate Science at San Jose State University can be found at http://www.sjsu.edu/meteorology.
-Detailed information on the program, the M.S. position and how to apply can be found at http://www.sjsu.edu/gape/
+The Research Assistantship is expected to start in Fall 2019.
+It is strongly recommended that you submit the full application before February 15 2019, for considerations of research assistantship.
+Information of the research projects can be found at * Information of the Department of Meteorology and Climate Science at San Jose State University can be found at **.
+Detailed information on the program, the M.S. position and how to apply can be found at *

 Dr. Minghui Diao